interstellarfrog/Liscord/README.md

-The only errors I know of are within the modules I was using at the time which are made by nueral nine which is the screenshare and voice share modules called vidstream if I had more time I would have made these myself but sometimes when pressing the call or screenshare buttons it will start 2 calls or screenshares now that I think about it I should have added a short time limit before allowing start of another call or screenshare.
+The only errors I know of are within the modules I was using at the time which are made by nueral nine which is the screenshare and voice share modules called vidstream if I had more time I would have made these myself but sometimes when pressing the call or screenshare buttons allot it will start 2 calls or screenshares now that I think about it I should have added a short time limit before allowing start of another call or screenshare.